HudsonJamie/jamie_academic_website/content/post/football_walk/index.md

 ![col_country_ronaldo](./col_country_ronaldo.png)

-See below for a galler of some of the players that I have created these visualisations for.
+See below for a gallery of some of the players that I have created these visualisations for.
 As an Ireland and Manchester United, I couldn't help but include the mighty John O'Shea in this pantheon of all-time greats.

-{{< gallery >}}
+{{< gallery album="football_walk_gallery" >}}

 I hope you enjoy!
 This is my first blog post not Marine Biology related, so any constructive comments are welcome 😊.